Planets Against Us: Plot

 The police attempt to track down Bronco, and a policeman shoots him with a ray gun which seriously injures him.
 After a car chase through and around Rome involving the Italian army, the failing Bronco is targeted by a discharge from the beings’ flying saucer which departs into space, leaving him as only a pile of rags and molten metal.

-Breaking the fourth wall, one of the officials urges the audience to be vigilant, explaining that other beings like Branco are lurking out there, equally monstrous and eager to take over the Earth.
+Breaking the fourth wall, one of the officials urges the audience to be vigilant, explaining that other beings like Bronco are lurking out there, equally monstrous and eager to take over the Earth.